httpwg/http-extensions/draft-ietf-httpbis-bcp56bis.md

 With HTTPS, clients might also be authenticated using certificates {{?RFC5246}}.

-When used, it is important to carefully specify the scoping and use of authentication; if the application exposes sensitive data or capabilities (e.g., by acting as an ambient authority), exploits are possible.
+When used, it is important to carefully specify the scoping and use of authentication; if the application exposes sensitive data or capabilities (e.g., by acting as an ambient authority; see {{Section 8.3 of RFC6454}}), exploits are possible.
 Mitigations include using a request-specific token to assure the intent of the client.

 ## Co-Existing with Web Browsing {#browser}